 Regardless of your circumstances, care of self is an area you can easily emphasize at home.
 For an overview of Montessori practical life activities in general, see this post: Montessori Practical Life Activities.

 Thanks to Montessori activities for care of self, I don’t remember having any problems with my kids’ personal care.
 Following are some great Montessori-inspired care-of-self activities from around the blogosphere:

 Montessori-Inspired Activities for Care of Self

-How to Help Your Preschooler Help Himself (my post, which includes a lesson on nose blowing)
+How to Help Your Preschooler Help Himself (or Herself) (my post, which includes a lesson on nose blowing)